bassmonkey620/Machine-Lab/midterm/README.md

 What material should I use for the "spring"?

 Do I only need one linkage between the servo motor and the small block?
 I should just need a simple cam-shaft.

+How continuous should the motion of each object be?